I'm a white female dating guy from Jamaica, should I visit Jamaica?

 "Truth be told, tourists in Jamaica are probably as safe here as anywhere else in the world.
 As I indicated in another response, most of the violence you hear about are gang-related and are centralized in the garrison (ghetto areas), which are only a small fraction of the country.
 Of course, visitors don't go there, nor do they have any reason to go to those places - there are a lot more exciting stuff to do and places to see in Jamaica!

 There are lots of good reason why we get hundreds of thousands of visitors every single year my friend (most whites); the overwhelming majority of who eventually falls in love with the island and keep returning.
-Ask a few
+Ask a few of my 817e1e41f83f96ba0099bb9278953d2efacebook fans :-)"

 "Jamaica is not worst than anywhere else that is the picture that everyone tries to paint but it is not true.
 You just have to careful when you get there and just dont go out with people you dont know, dont flaunt like you are a foriegners, foriengner gets targeted wherever they go not just Jamaica.